Hobart Service Legal Terms and Conditions

 6. Term; Cancellation.

 Unless otherwise specified in a Service Contract, the term of this Agreement shall begin on the date of Customer’s acceptance and shall continue for a period of one year.
-The Agreement shall automatically renew for additional one year terms unless Customer provides written notice of termination at least 90 days’ in advance of renewal.
-Hobart or Customer may terminate this Agreement at any time with prior thirty (30) days written notice to the other party however, except in cases of Hobart’s termination solely for its convenience, Customer shall remain obligated to pay the full value of the Agreement.
+The Agreement shall automatically renew for additional one year terms unless (i) Customer opts out of the automatic renewal option on the date it enters into a Service Contract with Customer or (ii) Customer provides written notice of termination at least 90 days’ in advance of renewal.
+Hobart or Customer may terminate this Agreement at any time with thirty (30) days prior written notice to the other party; provided that if the Customer terminates under this sentence, Customer shall remain obligated to pay the full value of the Agreement.
 If a Fixed Call Service Contract is terminated or upgraded by Customer prior to the usage of all Fixed Calls, Customer shall be invoiced and shall pay for the remaining unused Calls.
 In the event this Agreement automatically renews, Hobart may increase prices and Hobart Rates in its sole discretion.

-Hobart will provide Parts for equipment covered in an applicable Service Contract, subject to Parts availability.
+Hobart will provide Parts for equipment covered in an applicable Service Contract, subject to the availability of such Parts.
 Hobart may provide new or reconditioned Parts.
 Replaced parts and assemblies shall become the property of Hobart upon removal.
 For Parts installed by Hobart, title and risk of loss transfers to Customer upon installation.
 For Parts ordered by and shipped to Customer, title and risk of loss passes to Customer upon shipment.
-Should Customer requests expedited freight, Hobart will expedite the Parts at Customer’s cost.
-If the Parts are damaged in transit, Customer must file a claim with the carrier.
+Should Customer request expedited freight, Hobart will expedite the Parts at Customer’s cost.
+If the Parts are damaged in transit, Customer must file a claim with the carrier and Hobart shall not be liable for such damage.
 Concealed damage and shorted shipments must be reported to Hobart’s Parts Department within 5 days of delivery.

 Customer may only return Parts with Hobart’s written authorization.
 Return requests must include the item and invoice number and reason for return unless otherwise required by Hobart.
 Customer will be responsible for any applicable restocking fees.
 No return requests will be accepted after 90 days from the date of invoice.
 Custom orders may not be cancelled or returned.
 All returned Parts must be unused, in saleable condition, and in the original packaging.
 Except to the extent prohibited by law, Customer is responsible for shipping return Parts to Hobart’s designated location.
 Hobart will issue a credit or a refund at its election after the returned Part has been received and inspected for conformity to this section.
 Failure to comply with this section will result in any credit being withheld or reduced accordingly in Hobart’s discretion.
 The following items are not eligible for return: non-stock parts, hazardous materials with a shelf life, electronic boards or electronic components that have been opened, commercial standard items (e.g., nuts, bolts, screws), and multiple quantity items if less than the original quantity is returned.